hamish-mackie/OrderForgeMatchingEngine/readme.md

 - The main engine thread only needs to copy around **100 bytes** for each order log.
 - This setup significantly speeds up the process compared to formatting and logging in the main thread.

-### Trade Producer
+### Matching Engine
-- The Trade Producer is integral to the order matching process.
+- The Matching Engine is integral to the order matching process.
 It receives a crossing order and matches it against passive orders.
 - **Tracked Data**:
     - Crossing order
     - Matched passive orders